Academic Catalog

 STEM web banner

-Computer Science For Transfer Degree (AS-T)
+Computer Science for Transfer (AS-T)

 1. Define and apply current Software Engineering design patterns, algorithms, and data structures to produce efficient, well-engineered software applications.